Pumpkin Cupcakes with Whipped Ganache Frosting

 • Bake for 18 to 20 minutes or until the top of the cupcakes are spongy and a toothpick inserted in the middle comes out mostly clean.
 Cool the cupcakes in the pan set on a wire cooling rack for 5 minutes before transferring to the wire rack to cool completely.

-Liked the recipe?Please leave a review and star rating for the recipe!
+Loved the recipe?Please leave a STAR rating for the recipe (reviews are awesome too!)
 This greatly helps me continue to provide FREE recipes!

 RECIPE NOTES